wang-q/nwr/docs/Trichoderma.md

 )

 for item in "${ARRAY[@]}" ; do
-# GROUP_NAME refers to the content before "::" in ARRAY
     GROUP_NAME="${item%%::*}"
-# TARGET_NAME refers to the content after "::" in ARRAY
     TARGET_NAME="${item##*::}"

-# SERIAL represents the group number of the TARGET_NAME strain in groups.tsv
     SERIAL=$(
         cat ../MinHash/groups.tsv |
             tva filter --str-eq 2:${TARGET_NAME} |
             tva select -f 1
     )
-# GROUP_NAME represents the URLs of all strains in the group "SERIAL"
     cat ../MinHash/groups.tsv |
         tva filter --str-eq 1:${SERIAL} |
         tva select -f 2 |